csalzano/jockey-box/readme.txt

 == Description ==

 This plugin makes running a craft beer festival website easy with WordPress.
 Maintain lists of breweries, sponsors, and food vendors in the WordPress dashboard.
-Each of these entitites can be categorized by year, so displaying a list or photo grid of this year's breweries is as easy as listing any other year.
+Each of these entities can be categorized by year, so displaying a list or photo grid of this year's breweries is as easy as listing any other year.

 This shortcode creates a grid of featured images attached to your attendees: